A blood clot behind your knee can cause swelling and pain. It can become serious if not treated.

-When your legs are still for prolonged periods and you’re not on your feet walking and moving around, blood flow in the legs gets sluggish.
+When your legs are still for prolonged periods, and you’re not on your feet walking and moving around, blood flow in the legs gets sluggish.
 When blood isn’t circulating as it should, it can pool in a part of your vein and form a clot.

 Factor V Leiden

 A sudden onset of swelling, tenderness, and pain in the leg could indicate that you have a DVT.
-If the discomfort and swelling is in the area behind the knee, it may be a popliteal vein thrombosis.
+If the discomfort and swelling are in the area behind the knee, it may be a popliteal vein thrombosis.

-Depending on where the clot is located and how serious it is, your doctor may need to remove the clot.
-They can use special catheters to do this, but this isn’t always an option.
-Clots that are especially difficult to reach may require surgery to remove.
+Depending on where the clot is located and how serious it is, a doctor may need to remove it.
+They can use special catheters, but this isn’t always an option.
+Sometimes, they may place a filter to prevent large clots from reaching the heart.

 Wearing compression stockings can also improve blood circulation in your lower legs.

 A doctor may also recommend physical activity or stretching your legs to improve circulation.